saurabh-hirani/talks/docopt/README.md

 - Program: `connector_3.py`

-## Keep the design and development separate yet connected
+## Keep the design and development separate

 - Read man page of `git` command